telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-to-application-create-application-and-adding-control.md

 # Creating an Application and Adding Telerik Controls

 The following topic describes what steps you should perform in order to add the Telerik UI for {{ site.site_name }} in your application.

-There are two ways to do this - first one is to install Telerik Extensions for VisualStudio.
-The second one is by adding the necessary assemblies as references in your application manually.
-No matter which of the two manners you will choose, you will be able to use the Toolbox to create your application.
+There are two ways to do this - the first one is to install [Progress Telerik WPF Extension]({%slug radcontrols-for-wpf-vs-extensions-overview-wpf%}) for VisualStudio.
+The second one is to add the necessary assemblies as [references in your application manually](https://docs.microsoft.com/en-us/visualstudio/ide/managing-references-in-a-project?view=vs-2019).
+No matter which of the two manners you will choose, you will be able to use the Visual Studio Toolbox to create your application.

-## Creating Application with Telerik Visual Studio Extensions
+## Creating Application with the Telerik Visual Studio Extension

-1. Open [Microsoft Visual Studio]{% if site.site_name == 'Silverlight' %}({%slug installation-system-requirements%}){% endif %}{% if site.site_name == 'WPF' %}({%slug installation-system-requirements-wpf%}){% endif %}.
+1. Open [Microsoft Visual Studio]{% if site.site_name == 'Silverlight' %}({%slug installation-system-requirements%}){% else %}({%slug installation-system-requirements-wpf%}){% endif %}.

-2. Create new Telerik {{ site.site_name }} application. {% if site.site_name == 'WPF' %}For more information, check out the [Create Project]({%slug radcontrols-for-wpf-vs-extensions-project-creation%}) article.{% endif %}
+2. Create new Telerik {{ site.site_name }} application. {% if site.site_name == 'WPF' %}Read more in the [Create Project]({%slug radcontrols-for-wpf-vs-extensions-project-creation%}) article.{% endif %}

 	#### __Figure 1: Creating new Telerik application__
 	{% if site.site_name == 'Silverlight' %}